getlantern/lantern-client/README.md

 ```

 ### Testing Auto-Update with release builds
-Sometimes you may need to make a release bulid with an old version that is eligible for auto-update.
+Sometimes you may need to make a release build with an old version that is eligible for auto-update.
 You can do that by using the VERSION_CODE environment variable

 ```
 APP=lantern VERSION_CODE=1 VERSION=1.0.0 make android-release